 - The Ghost-Dance religion and Wounded Knee (1896, 452 pp.!),

 based on fieldwork over twenty-two months among some twenty tribes, as well as extensive archive material.

-Here’s the documentary Like grass before the sickle:
+The story is told in the documentary Like grass before the sickle.

 In 1894 Mooney made recordings of the Ghost Dance songs of several tribes; click here for a fine introduction, with audio here.
 Though he sung them himself (!), solo, however flawed his renditions may have been (and I wonder what Native Americans made of them then, or now: cf. cautionary tales by Barre Toelken, n.5 here), one has to admire his attempt—even a century later so few ethnographers considered participant observation.
 Note also